InnovateForVegas/doc-org-howtos/doc/en/github.md

 ## Getting Started

 If you do not already have a GitHub account, please [sign up for one](https://github.com/).
 That part is completely free and it's a good idea to become familiar with this tool, and we are using it for important parts of our collaboration and project management workflows.
-If you already have a GitHub account but you want to keep your work with the [CodeForVegas Organization](https://github.com/CodeForVegas) separate, please do sign up for a new account and manage the use of that account for the participation you would like it associated with!
+If you already have a GitHub account but you want to keep your work with the [InnovateForVegas Organization](https://github.com/InnovateForVegas) separate, please do sign up for a new account and manage the use of that account for the participation you would like it associated with!

 [GitHub Doc: Signing Up for a GitHub Account](https://docs.github.com/en/get-started/signing-up-for-github/signing-up-for-a-new-github-account)